 On the basis of the Approved Budget, the Commission has determined the Community grant to be provided for the project.
-This is expressed as a total amount, which must comply with the rules for the relevant part of the Socrates Programme, both in absolute terms and as a Community contribution limited to a maximum of 75% of the total eligible costs.
-The grant will be broken down as follows:
+This is expressed as a total amount and a fixed percentage of the Approved Budget detailed in item A.4 of the Grant Agreement, which must comply with the rules for the relevant part of the Socrates Programme. .